ibexa/documentation-developer/docs/search/criteria_reference/isfieldempty_criterion.md

 The `IsFieldEmpty` Criterion is not available in [Repository filtering](search_api.md#repository-filtering).

-The Richtext Field Type (`ezrichtext`) is not searchable in the Legacy search engine.
+The Richtext field type (`ezrichtext`) is not searchable in the Legacy search engine.

 ## Example